olson-sean-k/decorum/README.md

 [num-traits](https://crates.io/crate/num-traits) crate (such as `Float`, `Num`, `NumCast`, etc.), in addition to more targeted traits like `Real` and `Nan` provided by Decorum.

+Proxy types should work as a drop-in replacement for primitive types in most applications, with the most common exception being initialization (because it may require a conversion).

 ## Ordering